mozman/ezdxf/docs/source/dwgmanagement.rst

     Directory where the :meth:`new` function looks for its template file (AC1009.dxf, AC1015.dxf, ...) , default is
     *None*, which means the package subfolder `templates`.
 But if you want to use your own templates set this option :code:`ezdxf.options.template_dir = "my_template_directory"`.
-But you don't really need this, just open your template file with :meth:`readfile` and save the drawing as new file with the :meth:`Drawing.saveas` method.
+But you don't really need this, just open your template file with :meth:`ezdxf.readfile` and save the drawing as new file with the :meth:`Drawing.saveas` method.

     This option is very useful if the *ezdxf* package resides in a zip archive.